 Theo Trust aims to offer educational opportunities to children suffering from trauma, tragedy or neglect.
 Where appropriate we offer long term support.

 Our Goal is to help such children by furthering their educational opportunities and welfare, and encouraging friendship.

-In Russia – we have provided orphans with opportunities to study in the UK for up to one year and to take part in summer holidays .
-These aim to foster friendship and cultural awareness, fluency in English and incentivise candidates to aspire to a better future upon their return home.
-The UK experience provides a sense of achievement, better language skills and greater self-confidence.
-Orphanage social workers tell us of an improvement in those who experience it.
-Importantly, we continue to offer support when they return to Russia.
+In Russia – we provided orphans with the chance to study in the UK for up to one year and to take part in summer holidays .
+These changed mindsets, fostered friendship and provided a lasting fluency in English but with varying degrees of accuracy!
+Such experiences provided them with better opportunities back home.
+Orphanage social workers told us of an improvement in the children’s attitude and motivation.
+Importantly, as a trust we maintained contact with them as well as providing further support where there was need.

 away from a conflict zone with literally the clothes they stand in and no possessions.
-They are usually given some help to settle in safer areas of Ukraine so the opportunity to send a child to the UK for a one yeareducation whilst the family start again with finding a home, new work and rebuilding their lives.
+They are usually given some help to settle in safer areas of Ukraine so the opportunity to send a child to the UK for a one year education was really valued whilst the family started again with finding a home, new work and rebuilding their lives.

 Project Mala was created by businessman Robin Garland to address the concerns that many children in the Uttar Pradesh region of India were not being educated by their parents, instead helping their parents to make carpets and rugs to provide family income.
 Project Mala now has six prestigious schools providing education for 1400 children.